 Our KMUZ Board

 Deanne Bass grew up in the Willamette Valley, traveled around the world for 6 years, and chose to move back to the valley to raise her child.
 She has worked with special populations for over 20 years and has a Masters Degree in Special Education.
-Her first affiliation with KMUZ was her hour long talk show, Special Needs/Special Parents.
+Her first affiliation with KMUZ was her hour-long talk show, Special Needs/Special Parents.
 She enjoys sharing information about the different aspects of the human condition to increase understanding and strengthen our community.
-She serves as the secretary on the Board of Directors and can be reached at firstname.lastname@example.org.

 Kerry Fox was a science teacher overseas for eight years before returning to the states for graduate school where she studied sustainable community development.
 Since moving to Salem in 2011, Kerry has been deeply involved in the Salem community by establishing a chapter for Move To Amend, working for Oregon Peaceworks, and co-founding the Salem Food Co-op.
-She’s working as outreach and event coordinator for a local sustainable community development, Pringle Creek Community.
-She sees local, public radio as essential to true democracy and community engagement and is excited to be KMUZ’s newest board member.
-She can be reached at [email protected].
+She is a high school science teacher at Roberts High School in Salem.
+She sees community radio as essential to true democracy and community engagement.
+She serves as the secretary on the Board of Directors and can be reached at [email protected].

 Dave Hammock began his public broadcasting career at the University of Alaska Fairbanks in 1970, at KUAC-FM & TV.
 Although he has worked in public television and urban public and commercial radio stations, most of his broadcast career has been at rural, community radio stations in Alaska.
 The Alaska stations he managed all participated in the Alaska Public Radio Network and he once served as host/anchor of APRN’s flagship daily news magazine, Alaska News Nightly.
 He became Manager of KMUN-FM in Astoria, Oregon in 2004.
 While at the helm of KMUN, the station joined the Northwest Public Affairs Network (NPAN), converted to in-house digital audio systems and added KTCB-FM, Tillamook and KCPB-FM, Warrenton to the Coast Community Radio family.
-He most recently assisted KKRN-FM, Bella Vista begin broadcasting in rural Northern California.
+He most recently assisted KKRN-FM, Bella Vista began broadcasting in rural Northern California.
 He can be reached at [email protected]

 Pam Kelly is a fourth generation Californian who recently moved to the mid-Willamette Valley.
-She is a long time volunteer (50 years plus), community activist, fundraiser, special event planner and retired small business owner.
+She is a longtime volunteer (50 years plus), community activist, fundraiser, special event planner and retired small business owner.
 She has been a supporter of community radio since 1975 and read about KMUZ on an internet blog.
 She sent in a donation to get the station on the air and became a volunteer shortly after moving to Salem.
 She is now the House Mother/Volunteer Coordinator at the station and can be reached at [email protected].

 Bill Smaldone moved to Salem from New York in 1991 to take a job teaching European history at Willamette University.
 A former Salem City Councilor and currently the chair of the South East Salem Neighborhood Association, he believes that KMUZ community radio will enrich and strengthen Salem’s cultural and political life.
-He can be reached at [email protected].
+He serves as president on the governing board and can be reached at [email protected].

-Melanie Zermer has been an advocate on local issues for 20 years.
-She worked for the Oregon Legislature for 9 years before starting a massage therapy practice in 1995.
-She believes in building community and sees KMUZ as a way to bring together the diverse aspects of the Mid-Valley through music, talk, and entertainment.
+Melanie Zermer has been an advocate for local issues for over 20 years.
+She worked for the Oregon Legislature before starting a massage therapy practice in 1995.
+She served on her neighborhood association board for 15 years.
+She believes in building community and sees KMUZ as a way to bring together the diverse aspects of the mid-Valley through music, talk, and entertainment.